RF network analyzers are vital items of test instrumentation for RF design laboratories as well as many manufacturing and service areas.

 - Scalar network analyzer (SNA): The scalar network analyzer, SNA is a form of RF network analyzer that only measures the amplitude properties of the device under test - i.e. its scalar properties.
 In view of this it is the simpler of the various types of analyser.

-- Vector network analyzer (VNA): The vector network analyzer, VNA is a more useful form of RF network analyzer than the SNA as it is able to measure more parameters about the device under test.
-Not only does it measure the amplitude response, but it also looks at the phase as well.
-As a result vector network analyzer, VNA may also be called a gain-phase meter or an Automatic Network Analyzer.
+- Vector network analyzer (VNA): The VNA network analyzer is a more useful form of RF network analyzer than the SNA as it is able to measure more parameters about the device under test.
+Not only does the it measure the amplitude response, but it also looks at the phase as well.
+As a result VNA network analyzer may also be called a gain-phase meter or an Automatic Network Analyzer.